Vector35/debugger/docs/guide/dbgeng-ttd.md

     - The index will make it faster to work with the trace
 - Close WinDbg
 - Or check out the official guide at https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-record
-- There is a plan to automate this process: https://github.com/Vector35/debugger/issues/485
+- There is [a plan](https://github.com/Vector35/debugger/issues/485) to automate this process.

 ## Configure the TTD Trace in Binary Ninja Debugger